Great Circle earthworks; photo by Lisa Jacobs on Flickr (use permitted with attribution / no derivative works).

-Ohio designated the Newark Earthworks as Ohio’s state prehistoric monument in 2006 to honor the ancient American Indian builders of this incredible site.
+Ohio designated the Newark Earthworks as Ohio’s state prehistoric monument in 2006 to honor the ancient Native American builders of this incredible site (Ohio also recognizes a state artifact).
 The Newark Earthworks are also recognized as a National Historic Landmark.
+All Ohio Symbols

 The Newark Earthworks once covered more than four square miles and more than seven million cubic feet of earth were used in their construction (the largest complex of geometric earthen enclosures ever built).
 At present, only the Great Circle, the octagon and circle combination, and a small portion of the square are preserved on public land.